vumg-z/vumg-z/README.md

 Hi, my name is Victor.

 I am currently studying and making web apps in my spare time.
 Interested in AI, robotics and automation.

+Have a look at cucharachas, it's a game that you will probably like.

 <p align="center">